globality-corp/poco/README.md

 # Plugins

-Currently, there are a few plug-ins:
+Currently, there are a few included plug-ins:

 - `ConfigurationPlugin` - Loads configuration from remote URLs and localStorage
 - `HistoryPlugin` - Creates a `history/createBrowserHistory` instance